hungthai1401/laravel-domain-oriented/README.md

 # Laravel Domain Oriented
-This package builds a structure to domain-oriented (not DDD).
+This package builds a structure to domain-oriented application (not DDD).

 ## Requirements
 - PHP 7.2+, 8.0, 8.1